 The official explanation from the APA says that there is no consensus about what causes homosexuality.
-But we have observed eight predisposing factors that are common in the backgrounds of men with same-sex attraction. [ MORE ]
+We agree.
+But we have observed eight kinds of life experiences that are common in the backgrounds of men with same-sex attraction. [ MORE ]

 Females can wound young boys by smothering, criticizing, controlling, and ignoring proper boundaries.
 Some boys who have experienced such wounding develop unhealthy relationships with women in adulthood in which they either push them too far away or hold them too close. [ MORE ]